What is Contributory Negligence?

 Because Comparative Negligence allows for a certain amount of flexibility and is not an all-or-nothing doctrine, it is often seen as a more fair system than the doctrine of Contributory Negligence.
 In fact, the Comparative Negligence doctrine of proportional recovery is in almost direct contrast to the strict Contributory Negligence doctrine.
 Comparative Negligence allows a person to be compensated for their injuries even if they were partially at fault.
 Contributory Negligence bars a plaintiff from recovery if he is negligent in any way.
 Accordingly, Contributory Negligence can lead to seemingly unfair results such as not allowing a critically injured plaintiff who was only 1% negligent to win a lawsuit against a very negligent defendant who was 99% at fault.
 Conversely, such results would not occur in a Comparative Negligence state.

 However, there are limits to the doctrine of Contributory Negligence.
 A person must be aware or reasonably should be aware, that their actions create the potential danger of injury.
-North Carolina case law states that a party cannot be guilty of contributory negligence unless he or she had knowledge and appreciation of the danger of injury which his or her conduct involves.
+North Carolina case law states that a party cannot be guilty of contributory negligence unless he or she had knowledge and appreciation of the danger of injury that his or her conduct involves.
 This standard is an objective standard requiring “the care an ordinarily prudent person would exercise under the same or similar circumstances to avoid injury.”

 This standard does not require a person to be extraordinarily cautious.
 Instead, a person must simply act reasonably in a given situation.
 Indeed, the North Carolina Supreme Court has specifically stated that “one is not required to anticipate the negligence of others . . . one is entitled to assume and act on the assumption that others will exercise ordinary care for their own or others’ safety.”
 By setting clear limits to the Contributory Negligence doctrine, such rulings have served to soften the harsh results often found under this old-fashioned legal concept.